Bits from Last Week's Radio

-Bits from Last Week's Radio was a radio programme that aired on BBC Radio 1 from 1995–1996, starring Greg Proops.
+Bits from Last Week's Radio is a radio programme that aired on BBC Radio 1 from 1995–1996, starring Greg Proops.
 It was written and produced by Eardrum Productions on behalf of Unique Broadcasting, and recorded at The Sound Company in London by Joss Sanglier.

 Overview

 The show featured a mixture of music and comedy sketches linked by Greg Proops.
 Sketches parodied old radio shows.
 The show consisted of two teams, split into "The Americans" and "The British", and were recorded separately.
 Sketches covered subjects such as Hospital Radio, the supposed original recording of the Hindenburg Disaster, the shooting of JFK, phone-in programmes, religious programmes, news programmes, among others.
 Although the sketches were heavily produced to be as realistic as possible, at the end of the mixing process they were then degraded to make them sound like they were found in an old archive.

 Cast members included Keith Wickham, Adrienne Posta, Neil Mullarkey and Jo Caulfield.